MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 component.
 This is the old server which uses MIL (the MonetDB Interface Language) as programming interface.
 This component is only required if you need MIL or if you need the MonetDB XQuery component.
-This component also works with the MonetDB SQL component, but that is not officially supported anymore (it does work, however).

 MonetDB5
 --------